yerkes-gencore/knowledgebase/Project_management_and_reproducibility/Dockerized_Rstudio.md

 If so, just run that last line in the terminal, then `Quit Session` and it should be visible again.

+# RStudioServer Project/Session/File cache

+RStudioServer seems to maintain a chache with recent Project/Files/Sessions in a folder in the user directory (ROOT for us):
+~/.local/share/rstudio

 # Resources for resolving system dependencies of R packages

 The `pak` library can help identify all dependencies needed for a package.
 E.g.: